-Brush up on your loans.
-The loan-type cheat sheet.
+Brush up on your loans with the loan-type cheat sheet

-So it’s worth running your eye over our little cheat sheet – it really helps you choose the type that’s right for you when the time comes...
+So if you’re considering a loan, it’s worth running your eye over our little cheat sheet, as it can help you to choose the one that’s right for you when the time comes.

 Variable rate loan